rnewman/scua/README.md

 * [DID](https://w3c-ccg.github.io/did-primer/)s as stable service- and resource-independent identifiers.
 * [ION](https://blog.ipfs.io/2021-03-24-own-your-identity-with-ion/) as an identity network that uses DIDs and Sidetree to provide DPKI.
 * Verifiable Credentials as a document format to make and verify assertions.

+The (extremely rough and ready) WebExtension uses Svelte.

 ## Dependencies